jezzsantos/automate/docs/runtime.md

 To list all the drafts you have right now: `automate list drafts` (or `automate list all`)

+!!! info
-> This command will produce a list of drafts, and their names and IDs.
+    This command will produce a list of drafts, and their names and IDs.

 To switch to using a specific draft: `automate run switch "<DRAFTID>"`